 - President Lyndon Johnson created Medicaid and Medicare in 1965.

-- President Nixon proposed universal health care in 1974; presidential candidate Jimmy Carter did the same on the campaign trail.
+- President Richard Nixon proposed universal health care in 1974; presidential candidate Jimmy Carter did the same on the campaign trail.

 - President Bill Clinton completed a universal health care plan, but it never became law.